RubenRubens/SolidMonty/documentation.md

-# Description of the Monty's CAD Language
+# Description of the Solid Monty Language

 ## 3D primitives